Warning: Graphic picture of a murdered human in this article. For a copy of the article without the picture email us, otherwise continue.

 In places where the Inquisition was the strongest there were the fewest numbers of witch burnings.
 For example, in Spain there were very few witch burnings, which was also true for Italy.

-Before looking at numbers, I think it is important to understand that almost everyone back then believed in witchcraft.
+Before looking at numbers, It is important to understand that almost everyone back then believed in witchcraft.
 They believed witches were causing death and destruction.
 The educated theologians at the time scoffed at it, but the common people felt that someone practicing witchcraft was as dangerous to society as a serial murderer.
 People didn't know what caused the black plague, or the whooping cough which would kill infants in 2 weeks.
 People were looking for answers, sort of like modern society when it thinks unwanted babies (overpopulation) are the cause of our problems, so we murder them in the womb.
 Science was not developed.

 Of witches who died, 95% were tried by secular tribunals rather than the Inquisition or Episcopal courts.
 Two inquisitors put out a manual called "Malleus Maleficarum" (the hammer of witches) in an attempt to squash witchcraft in Germany, but the Bishops stopped them, and they didn't get very far.
 The book however was a very unfortunate piece of work.
 The secular courts got hold of this manual and used it to prosecute witches.